xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

+## Key Point
+Week 1
+* Recall that different types of initializations lead to different results
+* Recognize the importance of initialization in complex neural networks.
+* Recognize the difference between train/dev/test sets
+* Diagnose the bias and variance issues in your model
+* Learn when and how to use regularization methods such as dropout or L2 regularization.
+* Understand experimental issues in deep learning such as Vanishing or Exploding gradients and learn how to deal with them
+* Use gradient checking to verify the correctness of your backpropagation implementation

+Week 2
+* Remember different optimization methods such as (Stochastic) Gradient Descent, Momentum, RMSProp and Adam
+* Use random minibatches to accelerate the convergence and improve the optimization
+* Know the benefits of learning rate decay and apply it to your optimization

+Week 3
+* Master the process of hyperparameter tuning

 ## Practical aspects of Deep Learning

 ### Train / Dev / Test sets

+- Making good choices in how you set up your training, development, and test sets can make a huge difference in helping you quickly find a good high performance neural network.
-- Its impossible to get all your hyperparameters right on a new application from the first time.
+- It's impossible to get all your hyperparameters right on a new application from the first time.
-- So the idea is you go through the loop: `Idea ==> Code ==> Experiment`.
+- So the idea is you go through the loop: `Idea ==> Code ==> Experiment`.So one of the things that determine how quickly you can make progress is how efficiently you can go around this cycle.
 - You have to go through the loop many times to figure out your hyperparameters.
 - Your data will be split into three parts:
   - Training set.
 (Has to be the largest set)